cxk280/mozart-graphql-urbit/README.md

 (my ~[[%one 1] [%two 2] [%three 3]])
 ```

 Three are listed above to give an example of how a list of environmental variables looks, but for the current implementation of Mozart, you only need a single variable `%db-ip`, which is a cord.
-I provide this variable in my email submitting the hackathon project and can provide it to anyone else as needed.
+I provide this variable in the email submitting the hackathon project and can provide it to anyone else as needed.
 Just send me an email at chris@cking.me.
 Ultimately, `env-vars.hoon` will look like this:

 ```
 (my ~[[%db-ip 'an IP address']])